Table of Contents

 Days 3-4: Koh Samui.
-Visit the Big Buddha statue at Wat Phra Yai Temple and explore beaches and waterfalls.
+Visit the Big Buddha statue at Wat Phra Yai Temple and explore beaches and waterfalls – you can also join this tour to explore.
 Swap this stop for Koh Phangan if it times with a Full Moon Party.
 Read about the differences between Koh Samui and Koh Phangan.

 Days 5-7: Koh Tao.
 Try diving and spend longer if you wish to complete your Open Water diving qualification.
 Catch a ferry to Surat Thani and a bus to…

 Days 8-10: Krabi.
 Explore Railay Beach and its caves, hike to Wat Tham Sua temple, and visit Krabi Hot Springs.